How to Make Marshmallow Fluff

 Soft Ball Test

-If you don’t have a candy thermometer, you can use the “soft ball test” method to test the sugar mixture.
+How do you know when the syrup mixture is If you don’t have a candy thermometer, you can use the “softball test” method to test the sugar mixture.
 Before you start cooking, fill a small dish with ice water and set it aside.
-After the mixture is boiling for about 3½ minutes, dribble a few drops of the mixture into the ice water from a spatula or wooden spoon.
+After boiling the mixture for about 3½ minutes, dribble a few drops from a spatula or wooden spoon into the ice water.

 Adding Flavors to This Marshmallow Fluff Recipe